 The Scriptures speak much of the relation between the sexes – where two become one – and also of the perversion of that holy union.
 This relation is compared to the mystery of God’s people becoming the bride of Christ.

 Sex is no joke.
 And when it is used as a frivolous pastime outside of a devoted relationship, many see abortion as an acceptable recourse when conception occurs.
-Society promotes abortion.
+Our society condones abortion.
 But God condemns it!

 The scriptures, God’s revelation given to all, is the only place where the truth about the nature of sex and the value of life can truly be learned.
-Where we come from, where we are headed – the need of our souls to understand our existence – are found only in faith.
+Where we come from, where we are headed – the need of our souls to understand our existence – are issues addressed only by faith.

-After conception is not the time to begin discussions of the meaning of life – and the way God uses to create it.
+After conception is not the time to begin discussions on the value and meaning of life – and the way God uses to create it.